Certified Holistic Nutritionist, IIN Health Coach, Gluten-Free Recipe Developer, and Blogger behind Goodie Goodie Gluten-Free®

 - Never ever give up!

-- You are stronger then you think.
-You are a warrior.
+- You are stronger than you think - You are a warrior!

-I trained at the Institute for Integrative Nutrition in New York City studying over 100 dietary theories, practical lifestyle management techniques, Eastern and Western nutrition.
+My most recent training was receiving my certification in Holistic nutrition from AFPA.
+This program trains nutrition professionals to heal from a plant-based diet.
+I also trained at the Institute for Integrative Nutrition in New York City studying over 100 dietary theories, practical lifestyle management techniques, and Eastern and Western nutrition.
 The school is led by experts in the field of health and wellness including Dr. Andrew Weil, Geneen Roth, Dr. Deepak Chopra, Dr. David Katz, Dr. John Doulliard, Dr. Mark Hyman, and David Wolfe amongst many others.
-I also trained under Gabrielle Bernstein, Doreen Virtue and Radleigh Valentine; Spiritual Leaders and advocates for mind/body healing.
-My education has equipped me with extensive knowledge in Holistic Nutrition, Health Coaching, Spiritual Coaching and the importance of preventative care.
+I also trained under spiritual leaders Gabrielle Bernstein, Ra Goddess, Doreen Virtue, and Radleigh Valentine.
+My education has equipped me with extensive knowledge of holistic health and nutrition, spiritualistic practices, coaching, and preventative care.

 Certified Holistic Health Coach | Institute for Integrative Nutrition | NYC

 Health Coaching Graduate Program | Immersion | Institute for Integrative Nutrition | NYC

 Bachelor of Science | Syracuse University | Syracuse, NY

 Spirit Junkie Masterclass, Level 1 & 2 | Spiritual Coaching, Meditation | Gabrielle Bernstein | Massachusettes & NYC

 Certified Angel Tarot Reader | Radleigh Valentine | Hay House University | NYC